raktims2210-dev/representation-economy/README.md

 This repository is intended for:

-- AI researchers
+* AI researchers
-- enterprise architects
+* enterprise architects
-- CIOs and CTOs
+* CIOs and CTOs
-- policymakers
+* policymakers
+* economists
-- governance researchers
+* governance researchers
-- economists
-- institutional designers
+* institutional designers
-- enterprise AI teams
+* enterprise AI teams
-- systems thinkers
+* systems thinkers
-- students and educators
+* students and educators

 ---

 # Research Direction

-This repository is part of a larger effort to define:
+This repository is part of a broader effort to define:

-- enterprise AI legitimacy,
+* enterprise AI legitimacy,
-- representation-centric governance,
-- machine-legible institutional systems,
+* machine-legible institutional systems,
-- and the infrastructure required for AI-native economies.
+* representation-centric governance,
+* AI-native institutional infrastructure,
+* and the economic systems emerging around AI-mediated reality.

 The long-term goal is to establish an open conceptual foundation for understanding how AI systems interact with:

-- enterprises,
+* enterprises,
+* governments,
-- markets,
+* markets,
+* public infrastructure,
-- institutions,
+* institutions,
-- governments,
-- and society.
+* and society.

 ---